 - Happy employees, happy customers.
 Yes, this sounds overly simplified, but it’s the truth.
 The trickle-down effect that happy, fulfilled employees have on your customers is undeniable.
 Think you don’t have the time or money to dedicate to improving your people strategy?
 You’re clearly missing the point.

 - Employees who love their job and care about your company protect your bottom line.
 Towers Watson found that companies with low engagement scores had an average operating margin just under 10%.
 Those with high/traditional engagement had a slightly higher margin at 14%.
 Companies with the highest “sustainable engagement” scores had an average one-year operating margin of 27%.
+The investment is worth the return, clearly.

 Maybe I’m just a numbers and a data person, but when I see these numbers, it scares the you know what out of me for the people who tell me, “I just don’t think we can afford to do this.” because the cold, hard truth is, you can’t afford not to.